 Whisking well is what gives the brownie filling a nice crinkly top layer so make sure to beat well.

-Then pour in the melted dark chocolate and mix well to incorporate.
+Then pour in the melted dark chocolate mixture and stir well to incorporate.

 Fold the chopped pecans into the batter.